Delicious. Happy 248th birthday America & all Delectable users.

 Photos of; Olivier and Didier Gimonnet, great grape squeeze, cellar with riddling racks and one of their sun golden vineyards. — 2 years ago

-Absolutely love, great with Vietnamese and Thai food — a month ago
+Absolutely love, great with Vietnamese and Thai food — 6 months ago

 ⚡️⚡️⚡️I ordered more before starting my notes.